minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Minnesota Traffic Court Records?

 Minnesota traffic court records can be reviewed to ascertain whether they are available online using the Minnesota Judicial Branch website.
 The name on the record being requested and the case file number are required.
 This only shows which records are available, and online access to actual files can only be made from public access computers at the courthouse or State law library.
 Alternatively, you can visit the appropriate court in person and make your request at the court clerk's office.
 Court charges may apply if copies of the record are required and identity verification is mandatory.
 It is also possible to find traffic records on third-party websites.
-By law or court order, some documents in a court file may be "confidential," "expunged," or "sealed," and such files cannot be viewed or copied.
+By law or court order, some documents in a court file may be "confidential", "expunged", or "sealed", and such files cannot be viewed or copied.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

 • The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 What Information is Required to Obtain Minnesota Traffic Court Records?

 You may need to provide information about the particular record, including full name (as it appears on the record), date of birth, and the case number.
-The person requesting the record may also need to provide information including full name, address and a valid form of identification.
+The person requesting the record may also need to provide information, including full name, address, and a valid form of identification.
 Court fees may apply depending on the scope of the request and may be paid before you can receive the records.

-Are all Traffic Violations Handled The Same Way, in Minnesota?
+Are all Traffic Violations Handled The Same Way in Minnesota?

 Can Minnesota Traffic Records be Sealed or Expunged?